vinceAmstoutz/tests-and-quality-tools/docs/phpunit.md

 `php bin/console make:test` and then type `TestCase` or the short version :
 `php bin/console make:test TestCase`.
+2. Specify the class name **according to the standard described in the command instructions**, in our study case: `\App\Tests\Entity\UserTest`

+:bulb: This generates a class named `UserTest.php` in the specified path.

+## 2. Integration tests called KernelTestCase (services)

+:book: Definition
+ > Modules/services are combined & tested as groups.
+That's why, we have access to the kernel, this means we have access to all services.
+To avoid unnecessary configuration, all services are marked as public in the environnement.

+1. Generate one simple test case in our Symfony project :
+`php bin/console make:test` and then type `KernelTestCase` or the short version :
+`php bin/console make:test KernelTestCase`.
-2. Specify the class name **according to the standard described in the command instructions**, in our study case: `\App\Tests\PHPUnit\Controller\EmailTestController`
+2. Specify the class name **according to the standard described in the command instructions**, in our study case: `\App\Tests\Repository\UserRepository`

-:bulb: This generates a test controller named `EmailTestController.php` in the specified path.
+:bulb: This generates a class named `UserRepository.php` in the specified path.

+## 3. Web tests cases (functional tests for controllers)

 Credits
 -----------